 SOM Promotion and Tenure

 The following steps must be followed by faculty members who wish to be supported for promotion or promotion with tenure by the Department of Internal Medicine.
 The year you go up for promotion may vary based upon your track and approved leave extensions, however, the annual P&T Schedule provided by the School of Medicine MUST be followed.
-To ensure support of the department for your application, you are expected to attend no less than one of the training sessions regarding the application process offered by the Office of Professional Development and Faculty Affairs (PDFA) each spring.
-Contact the PDFA Office for more information about when they are scheduled.
+To ensure support of the department for your application, you are expected to attend no less than one of the training sessions regarding the application process offered by the Faculty Affairs and Faculty Development office each spring.
+Contact the Faculty Affairs and Faculty Development office for more information about when they are scheduled.

 - Initiate a conversation between you, and your division director if you're considering a promotion application in the next year or two